-The Guidelines (CFA Guidance Document) and forms are updated at the beginning of each grant round.
-The complete text of OPRHP's EPF regulations can be found at https://parks.ny.gov/grants/consolidated-funding-app.aspx, Forms Resources.
+The Guidelines (EPF Guidance Document) and forms are updated at the beginning of each grant round.
+The complete text of OPRHP's EPF regulations can be found at https://parks.ny.gov/grants/environmental-protection-fund.aspx.

 IS TECHNICAL ASSISTANCE AVAILABLE?